FireRadical22/Modern-Pong-Game/README.md

      - Create an Audio Manager for gameplay musics (to be played in order)
      - Add in more goal animations and ball trails using particle system and trail renderer respectively
      - Create new paddle and ball skins using GIMP/Microsoft Paint 3D

+Tech Stack:

+   1. Unity Game Engine
+       The main game engine used for the implementation of the game.
+The engine can also allow generate builds that are downloadable by people to play the game